What happens at a hearing

 - The respondent will usually give closing submissions first.

 - Sometimes the member asks the parties to file and serve written submissions after the hearing.
-This is not an opportunity to submit new evidence; you need to summarise the evidence and why your case is better than the other side’s case.
+This is not an opportunity to submit new evidence; you need to summarise the evidence and explain why your case is better than the other side’s case.

 - The member will make a decision based on the law and the evidence.